 4. Reporting at the team level

 Most of employees work experience is on a team level and that is where the action happens.
 Reporting what happens at the team level and acting upon it delivers the best results.
-As a rule of thumb, we recommend doing this alongside three organisational wide themes.
+As a rule of thumb for employee surveys best practices, we recommend doing this alongside three organisational wide themes.